sebastian-vivas/fullStackNotesApp/README.md

 # Notes App

-## Setting up NodeJS on your system and in the application
+## :watermelon: Setting up NodeJS on your system and in the application :watermelon:

 Follow these instructions to setup the NodeJS environment for the Notes App.